Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Whole life insurance is more expensive than term life insurance.
 How much more?
 Well, you may have to pay anywhere between five to 15 times more than term life insurance for the same amount of coverage.

-Investing in whole life insurance is heavy on the pocket for two reasons.
-One, it always pays the total death benefit — of course, provided you pay premiums — since there’s no expiry date.
+Investing in permanent life insurance is heavy on the pocket for two reasons.
+One, it always pays the total life insurance benefit — of course, provided you pay premiums — since there’s no expiry date.
 Two, it includes a savings component.

 Sample Whole life insurance rates